ig3/srf/README.md

 had determined I didn't need or want it, it only took me a little while to learn how to remove it from the database.

+Subsequently, I have abandoned conversion of the Anki database.
+I have written an import from an Anki export.
+The Anki export is similar to the Anki database, but all the serialized data is JSON, which is much easier to work with.

 ## Pros

 * Pure JavaScript on Node